Are Subleading Effects Really Subleading? $B$-Meson Decays in Mesogenesis: Introduction

 The \textit{B}-Mesogenesis model~\cite{Elor:2018twp,Alonso-Alvarez:2021qfd,Elahi:2021jia,Nelson:2019fln} addresses two of the most compelling puzzles in modern physics: the origin of the baryon asymmetry of the universe~\cite{Planck:2015fie,Planck:2018vyg,Cyburt:2015mya} and the nature of dark matter~\cite{Trimble:1987ee}.
 In this scenario, new decay channels of $B$-mesons connect these phenomena by producing visible baryons alongside a dark-sector antibaryon $\psi$, resulting in final states with missing energy.\footnote{We do not consider here the recent modifications of the original \textit{B}-Mesogenesis setup proposed in Ref.~\cite{Elor:2025fcp}.} These novel decay modes also modify the total decay widths of $B$-mesons, impacting precision observables such as meson lifetimes and their ratios.
 Studying these effects provides a valuable window into the underlying new physics responsible for baryogenesis and dark matter.

 Exclusive $B$-meson decay channels into visible light baryons and a dark antibaryon $\psi$ have been studied in the framework of Light-Cone Sum Rules (LCSR) \cite{Khodjamirian:2022vta,Boushmelev:2023huu,Elor:2022jxy}, using the proton distribution amplitude~\cite{Braun:2001tj,Lenz:2003tq,Braun:2006hz,Lenz:2009ar}, and including higher-twist corrections and extensions to a variety of baryonic final states.
 The framework was also applied to the decays of heavy $\Lambda_b$ and $\Xi_b$ baryons into a pseudoscalar meson and a dark baryon in Ref.~\cite{Shi:2024uqs}.
 The analysis employed the $\Lambda_b$ distribution amplitudes from Refs.~\cite{Ball:2008fw,Duan:2022uzm}.
-On the experimental side, dedicated searches for $B$-meson decays into baryons plus missing energy have been carried out at BaBar, Belle, and LHCb~\cite{BaBar:2023dtq,Belle:2021gmc,Rodriguez:2021dm}, with the Belle II experiment now providing new preliminary constraints (e.g., presentation at CKM 2025 conference \footnotemark).
+On the experimental side, dedicated searches for $B$-meson decays into baryons plus missing energy have been carried out at BaBar, Belle, and LHCb~\cite{BaBar:2023dtq,Belle:2021gmc,Rodriguez:2021dm}, with the Belle II collaboration (using the dataset from Belle experiment) now providing new preliminary constraints~\cite{Belle-II:2026tyb}.

 In our previous work~\cite{Lenz:2024rwi}, we analyzed the impact of these new decay channels on $B$-meson lifetimes within the framework of the Heavy Quark Expansion (HQE), see e.g. the reviews~\cite{Lenz:2014jha,Albrecht:2024oyn}.
 In particular, we focused on the implications of the new operators for the lifetime ratio $\tau(B^+)/\tau(B_d)$, which is mainly sensitive to the dimension-six four-quark operator due to isospin symmetry.
 Moreover, by studying the ratio $\Gamma_{\text{excl}} / \Gamma_{\text{incl}}$, we obtained lower limits on the exclusive decay $B^+ \to p^+ \psi$, where only the leading dimension-three term was included in the inclusive contribution.